Departure Time: 08:00am

 Morning: This morning we visit an ancient fortress of the Celts called Grianan An Aileach, which is very impressive and gives you an insight of the archaeology and history of this great race.
 Then we make our way into Northern Ireland and the city of Derry.
 Derry or Doire is the Gaelic for Oak and was founded by one of our great Saints Colmcille.
 Today however Derry is a very lively city with great history and also one of the only remaining walled towns in Ireland.
 Although even with its recent troubles the people of Derry are some of the most welcoming and friendliest in all of Ireland and that’s saying something.

 Afternoon: After our stop in Derry we will take the most northly coast road in Ireland and visit the Dunluce castle, which sits on a rock out at sea and was once owned by the Scottish Clan of the Mc Donnell.

-Morning / Afternoon: Today we have an incredible coastal walk all the way from Ballintoy the world famous Giant’s Causeway, which are called so due to the legend of Fionn mac Cumhaill.
+Morning / Afternoon: In the morning we will visit the "Carrick-A-Rede rope bridge", which is an old fisihing bridge along the shore line here and well worth a visit.
+Then we have an incredible coastal walk all the way from Ballintoy the world famous Giant’s Causeway, which are called so due to the legend of Fionn mac Cumhaill.
 Others do suggest some volcanic action beneath the sea but what do they know of giants.
 Either way this walk is incredible, so have your cameras ready and batteries charged as this is probably one of the best coastal walks you will ever do.